Pasco mother of four boys needs new home after fire

-SHADY HILLS — A Pasco County woman, her boyfriend, three of her four sons and the dog escaped from a fire from an old mobile home on Thursday, March 24, but they lost nearly everything else.
+SHADY HILLS — A Pasco County woman, her boyfriend, three of her four sons and their dog escaped from a fire at an old mobile home March 24, but they lost nearly everything else.

 Christy Wallace is a hard-working person with a job at an auto parts store, said her mother, Elsa Chandler, and the community has been stepping up to help, but they need a place to live together.